Zazas: Politics

 Politically, Zazas belonging to Alevism and Sunnism generally hold widely different views from each other.
 Since 2002 elections Sunni Zazas mostly voted for ruling Justice and Development Party both nationally and locally, meanwhile Alevi Zazas have shown wide support for left-wing or Kurdish-oriented parties, namely HDP and CHP.
 For the presidential elections Sunni Zazas were reported to be voting for Recep Tayyip Erdoğan, in contrast to the Alevis who mostly supported HDP's candidate Selahattin Demirtaş.
 Alevi-majority Tunceli is the only province in Turkey that has ever elected a mayor belonging to the Communist Party of Turkey.
+Many Zaza politicians are also to be found in the fraternal Kurdish parties of the Peoples' Democratic Party (HDP) and Democratic Regions Party (DBP), like Selahattin Demirtaş, Aysel Tuğluk, Ayla Akat Ata and Gültan Kışanak.
+On the other hand, Zazas who have publicly stated that they do not consider themselves Kurdish include Hüseyin Aygün, a CHP politician from Tunceli.
+Especially in recent years, the Zaza language and cultural associations have become widespread, the establishment of the Federation of Zaza Associations and the establishment of the Democracy Time Party have started to adopt Zaza identity more.
+Selahattin Demirtaş is also Zaza and can speak fluent Zazaki, and identifies as a Zaza Kurd.
+His brother, Nurettin Demirtaş, is a senior PKK member.

 The first Zaza-oriented political party in the history of Turkey was established in 2017 under the name "Zaza People's Party" and later changed its name to Democracy Time Party (Turkish: Demokrasi Zamanı Partisi) due to legal restrictions on ethnicity-based parties.

 Zaza nationalism

 Zaza nationalism is an ideology that supports the preservation of Zaza people between Turks and Kurds in Turkey.
 Turkish nationalist Hasan Reşit Tankut proposed in 1961 to create a corridor between Zaza-speakers and Kurmanji-speakers to hasten Turkification.
 In some cases in the diaspora, Zazas turned to this ideology because of the more visible differences between them and Kurmanji-speakers.
 Zaza nationalism was further boosted when Turkey abandoned its assimilatory policies which made some Zazas begin considering themselves as a separate ethnic group.
 In the diaspora, some Zazas turned to Zaza nationalism in the freer European political climate.
 On this, Ebubekir Pamukchu, the founder of the Zaza national movement stated: "From that moment I became Zaza."
 Zaza nationalists fear Turkish and Kurdish influence and aim at protecting Zaza culture and language rather than seeking any kind of autonomy within Turkey.

 According to researcher Ahmet Kasımoğlu, Zaza nationalism is a Turkish and Armenian attempt to divide Kurds.